Today I’m going to give my honest Crowdcube review, the investment platform where exciting new start-ups pitch to you à la Dragons Den style.

-What are the competing platforms to crowd cube
+What are the alternatives to Crowdcube?

 Crowdcube is authorised and regulated by the Financial Conduct Authority which indicates that it is a trustworthy platform.

-They do this by checking verifying every material factual claim made on the pitch page by obtaining evidence from credible sources.
+They do this by checking to verify every material factual claim made on the pitch page by obtaining evidence from credible sources.

-Ensure any subjective statements/opinions expressed by the business are clearly identified as such.
+- Ensure any subjective statements/opinions expressed by the business are clearly identified as such.

-Investigating the legal structure of the business to ensure it offers investors a fair deal, and disclose any material differences to our standard articles of association or other legal documentation relating to the pitch.
+- Investigating the legal structure of the business to ensure it offers investors a fair deal, and disclose any material differences to our standard articles of association or other legal documentation relating to the pitch.

-Conducting checks on the business and its directors to detect any adverse data that has the potential to negatively affect the crowd.
+- Conducting checks on the business and its directors to detect any adverse data that has the potential to negatively affect the crowd.

-Reviewing the financial forecasts of the business to ensure they are a fair and reasonable reflection of the business as it currently stands, and that their forecasts are backed by reasonable thinking and assumptions.
+- Reviewing the financial forecasts of the business to ensure they are a fair and reasonable reflection of the business as it currently stands, and that their forecasts are backed by reasonable thinking and assumptions.

-My Experience of Crowdcube so far
+My review of Crowdcube so far

-Before investing, I did my research on Crowdcube and I found this platform to be a a solid way to build my portfolio of private businesses.
+Before investing, I did my research on Crowdcube and I found this platform to be a solid way to build my portfolio of private businesses.

 Each Pitch has a forum section where investors are able to ask questions to the entrepreneurs of the business or the ‘pitch’ owners.
 This is a great tool as it can aid in clarifying any questions you have about the business.

 Once I saw a pitch that sparked my interest and made financial sense, I invested in that company’s equity online.

 Once the round is closed, crowd cube takes care of the rest.
 They handle the paperwork, sort out the tax certificates with the company (see above) and send out your share certificate confirming you are a part owner in the business.

 The investment I made was taken out of my bank account about 10 days after the pitch was closed.
 Once a pitch has been closed to further funding CrowdCube will send all investors an email providing seven working days to review the investment opportunity.

 About 10 days after the payment was processed, I received my share certificate for the company I had invested in.

-In this instance it means that this means that any shares in a company with a nominee structure will be held by Crowdcube on your behalf, along with the shares of all other investors in that company.
+In this instance, it means that any shares in a company with a nominee structure will be held by Crowdcube on your behalf, along with the shares of all other investors in that company.

-The length of time it took me to receive my EIS certificate was between 3 – 7 month for the 3 companies I invested in (JustPark did not offer EIS tax relief).
+The length of time it took me to receive my EIS certificate was between 3 – 7 months for the 3 companies I invested in (JustPark did not offer EIS tax relief).

 With all 4 investments I have made so far, the entrepreneurs of the business give quarterly updates so I know exactly what is happening with the company and the progress it is making.

 With all 4 investments, I do not envision an exit any time soon.
 I have invested with the mindset of a long term investor and know that the returns will more than compensate for the long time horizon.

-The risks involved in investing in these smaller business is high.
-But then again, if you do pick a winner, it could end up being the next Google or Facebook and you can increase your investment tenfold!
+The risks involved in investing in these smaller businesses is high.
+But then again, if you do pick a winner, it could end up being the next Google or Facebook and you might increase your investment tenfold!